Trivadis/plsql-cop-cli/README.md

 ## Custom Guidelines as db\* CODECOP Plugins

 db\* CODECOP supports custom validators.
-Such a validator must implement the `PLSQLCopValidator` Java interface and has to be a direct or indirect descendant of the `PLSQLValidator` class.

-To simplify the development of a validator an example is provided as Maven project in a dedicated [GitHub repository](https://github.com/Trivadis/cop-validators).
-This example validator also implements 15 guidelines to cover the [chapter 2.2 Naming Conventions of the Trivadis PL/SQL & SQL Coding Guidelines](https://trivadis.github.io/plsql-and-sql-coding-guidelines/2-naming-conventions/naming-conventions/).
+To simplify the development of a validator some examples are provided as Maven project in a dedicated [GitHub repository](https://github.com/Trivadis/cop-validators).
+One validator implements the checks to cover the [chapter 2.2 Naming Conventions of the Trivadis PL/SQL & SQL Coding Guidelines](https://trivadis.github.io/plsql-and-sql-coding-guidelines/2-naming-conventions/naming-conventions/).
 The following screenshot shows how checks are implemented.

 ![File Issues](images/plsqlcop_custom_validator.png)